bmvaysfe/SG1/README.md

 # Scientific Games Test.
-The data files with .dat extention have only birth and death years per person per line.
+The data files with .dat extension have only birth and death years per person per line.

 Only first year with maximum number of alive people will be printed.